 Today I have a free Leaf Embroidery Pattern for you!
+Simple running stitches are modern and also easy.

 I designed this leafy branch embroidery pattern for another project that I’ll be sharing later this week over at the Oliver + S blog.
 It’s a simple design that would look nice as hoop art, as an embellishment on a bag, or as a hand-stitched detail on a skirt or blouse.